isomerpages/pmo-nptd/_our-population/1-population-trends/1a-marriage-&-parenthood.md

 **Marriage and Parenthood Trends**

 Globally, many developed societies have seen birth rates declining since the 1970s.
-[Singapore’s total fertility rate (TFR)](https://www.singstat.gov.sg/modules/infographics/total-fertility-rate) was 1.14 in 2019.
+[Singapore’s resident Total Fertility Rate (TFR)](https://www.singstat.gov.sg/modules/infographics/total-fertility-rate) was 1.14 in 2019.

-In the short-term, TFR can be affected by factors such as economic uncertainty, and demographic trends.
+In the short-term, TFR can be affected by factors such as economic uncertainty and demographic trends.
 In the long-term, TFR trends are influenced by social norms and values, and attitudes toward marriage and parenthood.
-Economic development and improvements in education and work opportunities for women also influence societal attitudes toward singlehood, marriage, and parenthood.
+Economic development, and improvements in education and work opportunities for women also influence societal attitudes toward singlehood, marriage, and parenthood.

 The Government regularly monitors emerging and enduring trends to better understand how they impact Singaporeans’ attitudes towards marriage and parenthood.

-Despite the low TFR, it is useful to take a step back to consider marriage and birth trends over longer time periods.
-On average, more citizens got married in the last five years (2015-2019) than between 2010 and 2014.
+While the TFR has remained low, it is useful to also look at marriage and birth trends over longer time periods.
+On average, more citizens got married between 2015 and 2019, than the preceding five-year period (2010 and 2014).

 ![Citizen marriages chart](/images/chart-8.png)